dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ### Declared Variable

-As I mentioned there are five fruit buttons.
+As I mentioned above, there are five fruit buttons.

-Additionally we bind FruitViewReactor on ViewController.
+Additionally, we binds FruitViewReactor on ViewController.

 ```swift